graycoreio/daffodil/libs/cart/guides/drivers.md

 # Drivers
 `@daffodil/cart` can interface with supported platforms through drivers.
 Choose the driver that corresponds to the platform of choice and follow the linked guide to set it up.

-## Supported drivers

-### In-memory web API
+## In-memory web API
-The in-memory driver is for rapid development without the need to set up a magento/shopify/etc backend.
+The in-memory driver is for rapid development without the need to set up a platform-specific backend.
 It will mock out the management of a cart and operate like a functional backend.
 It is intended for development and testing purposes and not meant to be used in production.

 To set up in the root component:
 1. Import the `DaffCartInMemoryDriverModule` from `@daffodil/cart/testing`